 The Belfort And The Carilloneur

 In the generously-sized square of Grote Markt, you’ll find the 12th century Belfort.
 It formerly held the city’s treasury and the municipal archives.
 It was also used to spot fires and other approaching dangers.
-You may have spotted it in the film In Bruges.
+You may recognise the building from the film In Bruges.
 There is a wonderful panoramic view of the top if you climb what I call the leap year steps – one for each day.
 If you feel slightly disorientated at the top, it’s not just the climb.
 The building leans nearly a metre to the east.

 The Belfort has a carillon of 47 (formerly 48) bells, weighing in from the equivalent of a bag of sugar to two and a half cars.
 They are played manually from a keyboard.
 The clip from You Tube below shows just how hard you have to work to ring all those bells.